ART-GALLERY-VR/Art-Gallery-VR/README.md

 ## 📄 License

-This project is intended for **educational and portfolio purposes**.
+This project is intended for educational and portfolio purposes.

 ---

 <p align="center">
-  Made with ❤️ using Unity and Meta Quest 3
+Made with ❤️ using Unity & Meta Quest 3
 </p>